sunk-robotics/BOB-ROV/README.md

 - Run `just run-cargo` to build, sync, and `cargo run` on the pi.
 - Run `just test-cargo` to build, sync and `cargo test` on the pi.
 ### Notes:
-You can pass any arguments after the commands that would be valid for the corresponding cargo command.\
+You can pass any arguments after the commands that would be valid for the corresponding cargo command.

-`build`, `sync`, `deploy-binary`, and `run` will take in the arguments to the `cargo build` that is run as part of their process\
+`build`, `sync`, `deploy-binary`, and `run` will take in the arguments to `cargo build`, as that is run as part of their process\
-This is because `run` and `deploy-binary` build the executable on the host machine, and than copy it over for faster build times.\
+This is because `run` and `deploy-binary` build the executable on the host machine, and than copy it over for faster build times.

 `run-cargo` and `test-cargo` take in the arguments to `cargo run` or `cargo test` respectively.